kyliekwann/FinalProject/README.md

 ### - Data Cleaning, Transformation and Prepocessing
 Trouble-shooting is applied in examining original dataset to extract data using different libraries to compare the reading data size (as in Database documentation Section 5).
 Proper data cleaning and formatting are both needed to prepare tables for modeling purpose.
 One example is the Table "expenses_comp".
-Similar transformation is also necessary to prepre other tables.
+Similar transformations are also necessary to prepre other tables.

 ![image](https://github.com/kyliekwann/FinalProject/blob/hankai26/Image/data_formatting1.png)
 ![image](https://github.com/kyliekwann/FinalProject/blob/hankai26/Image/data_formatting2.png)

 For preprossessing of the model the below measures were taken on the tables read in to jupyter notebook from the database:
 * As a best practice the datatypes, null values and possible duplicate entries were evaluated on the table data to ensure the data was cleaned.